Kyliathy/haxe-vcode-cpapi/readme.md

 # Overall structure

 Open the `project` directory with Visual Studio Code.
 The structure of the directory is:
-- .vscode - contains Visual Studio Code settings.
+- /.vscode/ - contains Visual Studio Code settings.
+  - launch.json - launch configurations for targets that can be launched with debugger.
+    - ISSUE WITH CONFIGURAITON 1: Haxe Interpreter DOES NOT WORK.
+    - ISSUE WITH CONFIGURATION 2: HXCPP DOES NOT WORK.
+  - settings.json - contains project settings.
+Currently listing available HXMLs.
+  - tasks.json - lists the tasks that the project can run.
+    - Build CPP - WORKING!
+    - Build C# - WORKING!
-- generated - contains generated target source code.
+- /generated/ - contains generated target source code.
-- src - contains the Haxe source code.
+- /src/ - contains the Haxe source code.
--
+- build-cpp.hxml - build command for CPP target.
+- build-cs.hxml - build command for C# target.

 CURRENTLY UNDER CONSTRUCTION.